Engagespot/engagespot/CONTRIBUTING.md

 ## Development Workflow

-This monorepo is configured using `lerna` and `yarn`.
-So make sure to have them installed globally.
+This monorepo is configured using and `yarn` workspaces.
+So make sure to have it installed globally.

-`npm i -g lerna`

 `npm i -g yarn`